pydongery/blog/_posts/2024-11-05-PythonMacros.md

 assert x == 1731
 ```

+While this introduces noise in possibly thrown exceptions, we can use this techique to allow macros to use (soft-)keywords as name.
+Since there is only 39 keywords including soft keywords at the time of writing, we can get away with doing this only if we have to.

 ##### Disambiguation
 Alternatively `!` can be used as disambiguator to force execution in the context of the macro processor.
-In this case it would be sufficient to simply drop the `!` token rather than mangling the name.
+In this case it would be sufficient to simply drop the `!` token rather than mangling the name (unless required).

 This also means that `!` can be used to invoke a macro regardless of how it was introduced.
 ```py